Tongariro National Park: Skiing

 Snow season is from late June to early November.
 The biggest ski area, Whakapapa, is on the north-western slopes of Mount Ruapehu.
-It has 15 lifts, covering an area of 5.5 km2.
+As of 2026, It has 12 lifts covering an area of 5.5 km2.
 The base of the ski field is at Iwikau Village, at the top of the Bruce Road, 6 km from the Tongariro National Park Visitor Centre.
-Iwikau Village has around 47 ski club huts: most of them also accommodate non-club members.
+Iwikau Village has 46 ski club huts: most of them also accommodate non-club members.
 Other facilities and accommodation are located in Whakapapa Village at the base of the mountain.

 A second ski field called Turoa is located on the south-western slope.
 It has nine lifts and a ski area of 5 km2.
-There is no accommodation at the Turoa ski field: the nearest town is Ohakune.
+There is no accommodation at Turoa ski field: the nearest town is Ohakune.
 These two ski fields came under common management in 2000.
 The company later went into receivership, and in November 2023, Pure Tūroa, a Māori collective, took over a 10-year lease of Turoa.
 Management of Whakapapa remained with the receivers.

 Apart from these major ski fields, there is also Tukino, a club ski field that is open to the public.
 Tukino Skifield has three nutcracker rope tows and covers 1.7 km2.
 The field is accessed via a 4WD road from State Highway 1.
-The Tukino field is run by theTukino Mountain Clubs Association representing Desert Alpine Ski Club, Tukino Alpine Sports Club and the Aorangi Ski Club on the south-eastern slope.
+The Tukino field is run by the Tukino Mountain Clubs Association, representing Desert Alpine Ski Club, Tukino Alpine Sports Club and the Aorangi Ski Club on the south-eastern slope.
 The three ski clubs each have an accommodation block on the field.

 Mountain biking

 Mountain biking was originally only allowed on the main formed roads in the park.
-However, the partial review of the National Park Management Plan (2006) conducted in 2011 allowed for public mountain biking and concessions for mountain biking operations on two additional specified routes: the Old Coach Road, and the track from the Desert Road to the Pillars of Hercules.
+However, the partial review of the National Park Management Plan (2006) conducted in 2011 allowed for public mountain biking and concessions for mountain biking operations on two additional specified routes: the Old Coach Road, and the track from the Desert Road to the Pillars of Hercules (a gorge on the Tongariro River).
 A further partial review of the management plan conducted in 2018 provided for additional mountain biking options on future shared-use walking and mountain biking tracks through the park, on the routes Turoa to Ohakune, Ohakune to Horopito, and Horopito to National Park.
 The 2018 amendment also permitted the use of e-bikes on the approved routes.